Michael A. Steidel, Dean of Admission

 Bachelor of Computer Science and Arts (BCSA)

 The Bachelor of Computer Science and Arts (BCSA) Program is an intercollege degree-granting program.
 It is designed for students who would like to combine their interests in the fine arts and computer science rather than pursue a conventional major and degree in either the College of Fine Arts or the School of Computer Science.
-To be considered for the BCSA program, you must apply and be admitted to both CFA and SCS (you must check the CFA box and SCS box on the Carnegie Mellon Common Application Supplement).
-This program is only open to directing and production technology and management for Drama and composition and music technology for Music.
+To be considered for the BCSA program, you must apply and be admitted to both CFA and SCS (you must select a CFA school and SCS major on the Common Application).
+This program is not open to music theater or acting majors.
 Not all students admitted to both colleges are selected for the BCSA program.

 Bachelor of Humanities and Arts (BHA)

 The Bachelor of Humanities and Arts (BHA) program is an intercollege degree-granting program.
 It is designed for students who would like to combine and blend their interests in fine arts and humanities/social sciences rather than pursue a conventional major and degree in either the College of Fine Arts (CFA) or the Dietrich College of Humanities and Social Sciences (DC).
-To be considered for the BHA program, a student must apply and be admitted to both CFA and DC (you must check the CFA box and DC box on the supplement).
-This program is not open to music theatre or acting majors.
+To be considered for the BHA program, a student must apply and be admitted to both CFA and DC (you must select a CFA school and DC major on the Common Application).
+This program is not open to music theater or acting majors.
 Not all students admitted to both colleges are selected for the BHA program.

 Bachelor of Science and Arts (BSA)

 The Bachelor of Science and Arts (BSA) program is an intercollege degree-granting program.
 It is designed for students who would like to combine studies in both the fine arts and natural sciences/mathematics rather than pursue a conventional major and degree in either the College of Fine Arts (CFA) or the Mellon College of Science (MCS).
-To be considered for the BSA program, a student must apply and be admitted to both CFA and MCS (you must check both the CFA box and MCS box on the supplement).
-This program is not open to music theatre or acting majors.
+To be considered for the BSA program, a student must apply and be admitted to both CFA and MCS (you must select a CFA school and MCS major on the Common Application).
+This program is not open to music theater or acting majors.
 Not all students admitted to both colleges are selected for the BSA program.

-With the BXA programs, you must include with your application a statement of intent (essay) describing your interdisciplinary goals in both academic areas and how the BXA program would provide the opportunity and framework for you to accomplish these objectives.
+In your accompanying application essay, please describe your interdisciplinary goals in both areas and how the BXA program would provide the opportunity and framework for you to accomplish these objectives.
 This essay is a central component in the selection process.
 The BXA statement of intent fulfills the essay requirement on the supplement.
 You do not need to complete another essay.
 If you are selected for this program, you will be notified in your admission decision letter.
-These programs are not available under Early Decision.
+These programs are not available under Early Decision or external transfer.

 College of Fine Arts Requirements

-- Early Decision applicants must submit a complete admission application, including any required artistic evaluation, by November 1 (Drama applicants must meet this deadline if they choose the November audition date).
+- Early Decision applicants must submit a complete admission application, including any required artistic evaluation, by November 1.

-- Regular Decision applicants must submit a complete admission application by December 1 and all audition or portfolio review reservations should be made before this date.
+- Regular Decision applicants must submit a complete admission application by January 1 (or December 1 if applying to drama or music) and all pre-screen, audition or portfolio review reservations should be made before this date.

 Communication of Information and Admissions Decisions